ZackCornfield/Bulls-and-Cows-Game/README.md

      ```

 4. **Follow the on-screen instructions**:
-   - Once the program is running, follow the prompts to manage the cinema room.
+   - Once the program is running, follow the prompts